Join the Verbate community to learn and grow alongside leaders from other non-profit and community organizations.

 Employee Resource Groups can form both “bottoms up” and “tops down.”

-Bottoms Up: Perhaps a few people meet up for lunch once a week and discuss their lives as working parents, or a group of AAPI employees create a Slack channel to chat about their shared experiences.
+Perhaps a few people meet up for lunch once a week and discuss their lives as working parents, or a group of AAPI employees create a Slack channel to chat about their shared experiences.
 This is often the story behind how an ERG begins organically.

-Tops Down: More and more often these days, ERG Programs are starting from a ‘tops-down’ perspective.
+More and more often these days, ERG Programs are starting from a ‘tops-down’ perspective.
 For example, if you’re a DEI program manager and your company wants to start an ERG program, you might be asking “Where do I start?.”

 In these early stages, ERG leaders will likely be the founders of the group.
 They’ll likely be working closely with the People or DEI team to set the foundation for the group.
-Here are some steps to make sure they don’t burnout from taking on this extra work.

 In these early days, there are many ways to get leadership involved.
 As long as there’s clear line of sight into leadership involvement, that’s a good start.